National Cheerleaders Association: NCA Competitions

 The NCA hosts competitions for school teams and All-star teams.
 For school teams, they host the NCA Nationals.
 This is a competition for high school teams to compete after earning a bid.
 Many high school teams have to win at their state competition before being able to move on to nationals.
 The All-star teams compete at NCA All-star Nationals.
 These All-star cheerleaders compete at many competitions within their region to earn a bid to compete at nationals.
 The College National Championships are held in Daytona Beach, Florida in April.
 NCA has granted adolescent men and women the opportunity to showcase their gymnastic based abilities on a national and international level, and the number of its participants has exponentially increased every year for nearly over a decade.
 At the 2018 NCA Dallas National Championship alone 23,655 athletes from over 39 states and 9 countries, gathered together to participate in one of the most premier competitions of the cheerleading community.

+As of September 12th, 2023 any member of the squad with the designation of "flyer" must be under 103lbs total including uniform.

 Athletes from across the country compete at the National Cheer Association (NCA) and National Dance Association (NDA) Collegiate National Championship in Daytona Beach.
 Teams gather in Daytona Beach to compete against the nation’s top universities in hopes of winning the title of NCA & NDA Collegiate National Champion and taking home the coveted golden trophy.
 The competitions are based at the Ocean Center and Bandshell.
 These competitions allow cheerleaders to showcase their skills and have the honor of becoming National Champs.